hungdev/react-native-slack-login/readme.md

-clientId | PropTypes.string | Slack App ClientId, issued when you created your app (required) clientSecret | PropTypes.string | clientSecret App ClientId, issued when you created your app (required) scopes | PropTypes.array | [Permissions to request](https://api.slack.com/docs/oauth-scopes) redirectUrl | PropTypes.string | URL to redirect back to onLoginSuccess | PropTypes.func | Function will be call back on success onLoginFailure | PropTypes.func | Function will be call back on error onClose | PropTypes.func | Function will be call back on close modal
+clientId | PropTypes.string | Slack App ClientId, issued when you created your app (required) clientSecret | PropTypes.string | clientSecret App ClientId, issued when you created your app (required) scopes | PropTypes.array | [Permissions to request](https://api.slack.com/docs/oauth-scopes) redirectUrl | PropTypes.string | URL to redirect back to, get it in `OAuth & Permissions` tab onLoginSuccess | PropTypes.func | Function will be call back on success onLoginFailure | PropTypes.func | Function will be call back on error onClose | PropTypes.func | Function will be call back on close modal